Type to search posts and projects to navigate

 }

-# Store in Redis with pipeline for performance
+# Store in Redis with a pipeline for performance

 pipe = self.redis.pipeline()